fundiprotocol/FundiFactoryFoundryStarterKit/README.md

 - [npm](https://www.npmjs.com/get-npm)
   - You'll know you did it right if you can run `npm --version` and you see a response like `8.1.0`
 - [fundi tokens](https://sepolia.basescan.org/address/0x7891Cd6E291A79302bF47958806a9801D22feeB5)
-  - Use this faucet to get test Fundi Tokens for protocol fee(1 FUNDI per factory mint/.5 FUNDI per asset mint) you will know if you have a balance for ERC-20 0x7891Cd6E291A79302bF47958806a9801D22feeB5.
+  - Use this test faucet to get FUNDI for minting fee(1 FUNDI per factory mint/.5 FUNDI per asset mint) you will know if you have a balance for ERC-20 address: `0x7891Cd6E291A79302bF47958806a9801D22feeB5`.

 ## Installation